frederic-perez/AmE-dictionary/data/idioms.md

 __corporate ladder__
 __cost an arm and a leg__ To be extremely expensive.
 __cost the earth__ To be exorbitant or burdensome in expense.
-__count your blessings__ :five: (count (one’s) blessings) To be grateful for the good things in your life, often to stop yourself becoming too unhappy about the bad things.
+__count your blessings__ :six: (count (one’s) blessings) To be grateful for the good things in your life, often to stop yourself becoming too unhappy about the bad things.
 __crack open__
 __crack someone up__ :three: To make someone laugh very hard; to make someone break out laughing. _You and your jokes really crack me up._ _That comedian really knows how to crack up an audience._ _The lecturer would talk along sort of boring like, and then all of a sudden he would crack up everybody with a joke._
 __crash and burn__ To fail spectacularly. _Poor Chuck really crashed and burned when he made his presentation at the sales meeting._